Features

 The officers inspected the vehicle and found a live round of ammunition in the driver’s seat.
 “Further, while officers were at the vehicle, it beeped several times,” the report notes, “as if someone nearby was attempting to lock the doors to the vehicle with a remote key.”

-Later, it was discovered that the car was registered to a business owned by Mack, one of the co-owners of Status alongside Lindsay and Shead.
+Later, it was discovered that the car was registered to a business owned by Mack, one of the co-owners of Status along with Lindsay and Shead.
 But when he was questioned, Lindsay “denied any knowledge of the incident and informed the officers that there was no surveillance footage of the incident, claiming the surveillance system had been malfunctioning.”
 According to the report, “the timeframe of video that would have captured the shooting was missing entirely from the surveillance recording system.”

 However, it turned out the surveillance system had indeed captured the incident.